osanj/osanj.github.io/content/post/spring-dynamics-interpolation/index.md

 ## How To Use `SpringInterpolator`

 Once `SpringInterpolator` is included in a project it can be used by implementing the listener interface and connecting the interpolator to an event in your application.
-Below is a stub for animating a button.
+Below is a Java stub for animating a button.

 {{< highlight Java >}}
 class ButtonAnimator implements OnSpringUpdateListener,